 But the political climate during her years at Berkeley — and “the media’s role in propagating that climate” of disinformation, she says — soured her on TV news.
-Then, she joined the Human Rights Investigations Lab, where she learned ethical, fact-finding techniques that are “not only one of the most unique and remarkable ways that media outlets can ensure their facts are accurate, but also allow for greater use of content — such as YouTube videos — captured by citizens.
+Then, she joined the Human Rights Investigations Lab, where she she said she learned ethical, fact-finding techniques that are “not only one of the most unique and remarkable ways that media outlets can ensure their facts are accurate, but also allow for greater use of content — such as YouTube videos — captured by citizens.”

 “I felt I was at the forefront of a new wave of journalism and the law, and it was beyond exciting,” says Etessami, whose Hong Kong University clinic, like Berkeley’s lab, partners with Amnesty International as part of its Digital Verification Corps.